melaniebrgr/learning-computer-science/02-programming/05-product-development.md

 - prior agreement on lines we don't cross, e.g. a flaw that allows client's to access each other's data

 > It’s a habit of making those trade-offs visible and deliberate, week after week

+## Timeline negotiation

+> So I began doing a simple private check before big calls, especially when the room was pushing for speed.
+I’d write down who carries the cost if we’re wrong, in plain language.
+I’d think about the engineer who gets paged at 2 a.m. because we accepted known failure modes.
+I’d think about the support team that absorbs confusion we could have prevented.
+I’d think about the end user who doesn’t realize the trade-off until it bites them.
+Then I’d ask myself whether the people paying had meaningful choice.
+That one question changes the bar for what “good enough” means.

+In the Darknet Diaries podcast, the interviewee did the same, presentating options to the business, "I can get us back from backups in about 5 days, but if you want to best solution and we will build it back to how it should have been done in the first place."